 Abbreviation may refer to any of the following:

 1. An abbreviation is a shortened version of a word that is pronounced as individual letters.
-For example, "HTML" is an abbreviation for "Hypertext Markup Language" and is pronounced H-T-M-L.
+For example,"HTML" is an abbreviation for "Hypertext Markup Language" and is pronounced H-T-M-L and not sounded out as a word.

 Abbreviation vs. an acronym